-- the availability of sufficient reliable data and our ability to properly analyze available data; - · the uncertainties that inherently characterize estimates and assumptions; - our selection and application of appropriate rating and pricing techniques; - changes in legal standards, claim settlement practices, and restoration costs; and - · legislatively imposed consumer initiatives.
+- the availability of sufficient reliable data; - the uncertainties that inherently characterize estimates and assumptions; - our selection and application of appropriate rating and pricing techniques; - · changes in legal standards, claim settlement practices, and restoration costs; and - legislatively imposed consumer initiatives.

 In addition, we could underprice risks, which would negatively affect our profit margins.
-We could also overprice risks, which could reduce our sales volume and competitiveness.
-In either event, our profitability could be materially and adversely affected.
+We could also overprice risks, which could reduce our retention, sales volume and competitiveness.
+In any event, our profitability could be materially and adversely affected.